tldr-pages/tldr/pages/common/cheat.md

 > Create and view interactive cheatsheets on the command-line.
 > More information: <https://github.com/cheat/cheat>.

-- See example usage of a command:
+- Show example usage of a command:

 `cheat {{command}}`

-- Edit cheatsheet of a command:
+- Edit the cheat sheet for a command:

 `cheat -e {{command}}`

-- List available cheatsheets:
+- List the available cheat sheets:

 `cheat -l`

-- Search available cheatsheets for a command:
+- Search available the cheat sheets for a specified command name:

 `cheat -s {{command}}`